- The proper way to serve tea

 - Minarai (level 1 student) hair down and neat, little or no makeup, kimono in soft colors, simple obi

-- Maiko (level 2 student) hair in traditional maiko style, showy hair decor, white makeup, showy kimono red inner collar
+- Maiko (level 2 student) hair in traditional maiko style, showy hair decor, white makeup, showy kimono red inner collar (this is not always available in SL)

 - Geisha (graduate) everyday wear - hair up or down but always neat, normal makeup - not too much, performances and special occasions - white makeup, white inner collar